Sign up for the Family Tree Newsletter Plus, you’ll receive our 10 Essential Genealogy Research Forms PDF as a special thank you!

 Using Your Data File

 In a way, once you have a data file, it becomes your ticket into other venues.
 However, just like with many movie tickets and amusement park passes, some tickets are “non-transferrable,” or rather, some companies do not accept transfers.
 Currently, of the five genetic genealogy testing companies, 23andMe, AncestryDNA, Family Tree DNA, MyHeritage, and LivingDNA, two do not accept transfers: 23andMe and AncestryDNA.
 You can transfer into the remaining three for free, however only transfers to MyHeritage have full functionality.
 The transfer to Family Tree DNA till provides you with all the tools you need without payment, but if you want a couple more tools, you can pay the $19 fee.

 LivingDNA is a bit different, as their transfer program is primarily to help build the One World One Tree.
 This is an effort to help map the genetics of the world and show us how we are all connected to each other.
-Transferring your data from any testing company to be part of this effort will provide you with your own general ethnic breakdown, but to take advantage of LivingDNA’s full offering, including their breakdown of the UK into 43 pieces, you will need to be tested directly with them.
+Transferring your data from any testing company to be part of this effort will provide you with your own general ethnic breakdown, but to take advantage of LivingDNA’s full offering, including their breakdown of the UK, you will need to be tested directly with them.